 Courses and Programs / Special Topic Courses

 Our courses are open to everyone—no membership is required!
-Our instructors are experts in their fields, and will provide you with the knowledge and skills you need to do your job better.
+Our instructors are experts in their fields and will provide you with the knowledge and skills you need to do your job better.

 In addition to our Certificate In Community Museum Studies Program, we also offer Special Topics Courses throughout the year.
 Below is a list of our upcoming courses - note that dates are subject to change.
-You may also download our most recent education calendar (PDF).

 You may register online for any course offered below.